irangarcia/irangarcia/README.md

 Hey!

-I'm a seasoned Frontend Engineer and Tech Lead with +3 years of experience in the software industry.
+I'm a seasoned Frontend Engineer and Technical Lead with +3 years of experience in the software industry.
 Currently, I thrive as a key contributor at Croct, a fast-paced startup dedicated to real-time personalization solutions.

 My passion lies in developing pixel-perfect user interfaces that not only meet the highest quality standards but also prioritize performance and accessibility.